ResCarta® Toolkit: ResCarta Metadata Creation Tool

 Your metadata is stored in a common, open and standard format.

-The ResCarta Data Conversion Tool converts your TIFF, JPEG, PDF (image only), PDF (image and text) and Wave Audio files into ResCarta archive data format.
+The ResCarta Data Conversion Tool converts your TIFF, JPEG, PDF (image only), PDF (image and text), MP4 video and Wave Audio files into ResCarta archive data format.

 Any new, digitized object that you create for inclusion in your ResCarta database needs to be converted into the ResCarta archive data format in order to be recognized.